-Homeowners' policies do not cover flood, earthquake, tree removal (except when the tree damages the house) or food spoilage from power failures.
+Homeowners' policies do not cover damages caused by floods or earthquakes, or tree removal (except when the tree damages the house) or food spoiled by power failure.
 Some insurers use an "anti-concurrent-causation" clause in their policies that, insurers allege, removes coverage for wind damage if a flood happens at about the same time.
-CFA believes that these clauses are ambiguous, so if an insurer uses such a clause to deny your claim, read the provision carefully to see if you think it is ambiguous and, if so, see an attorney right away.
+CFA believes that these clauses are extremely unfair and often ambiguous.
+If an insurer uses such a clause to deny your claim, read it carefully to see if you think it is ambiguous and, if so, see an attorney.